-My research is concerned primarily with the school readiness and social skills development of children from culturally and linguistically diverse backgrounds.
-This has led me to study, for example, how shyness, social values, and emotion understanding relate to social skills development and school engagement.
-Also of concern to me are verbal processes that emerge in cultural context and guide behavior, such as relational framing skills, social values, and religious practices.
+My research interests address the social skills development and school readiness of children from culturally and linguistically diverse backgrounds.
+This has led me to study, for example, how emotion knowledge and social values relate to the social development and school adjustment for children and adolescents from different cultural and national backgrounds.

 Selected Publications :

-Downs, A., Strand, P.S., Heinrichs, N., & Cerna, S. (in press).
+Downs, A., Strand, P.S., Heinrichs, N., & Cerna, S. (2012).
 Use of the Teacher Version of the Strengths and Difficulties Questionnaire with German, Spanish, and English Speaking Preschoolers.
 Early Education and Development.

-Johnson, C., Wright, K., & Strand, P.S. (in press).
+Johnson, C., Wright, K., Strand, P.S. & Lovrich, N. (2012).
 Transitions of truants: Community truancy board as a turning point in the lives of adolescents.
 Journal of Juvenile Justice.